 - Push Groups: Creates new groups in Amplitude and links them to groups within Amplitude.

-Once provisioning is saved and the connection is verified by Okta, you now need to choose what provisioning actions can be taken from Okta to Amplitude.
-Check any or all of the features in the new To App section of the Provisioning Tab that fit your needs.
-It is recommended that all are checked to ensure that Amplitude's user records closely match that of your Okta Directory.
+- Once Okta has verified the connection, you'll need to select the provisioning actions that can be taken by Okta and sent to Amplitude.
+Check any desired features in the To App section of the Provisioning tab that fit your needs.
+It's usually best to select all available features, to ensure that Amplitude's user records closely match that of your Okta directory.

-Known Issue: Users are only asked to input their first and last names upon first sign-up in Amplitude, though they may be invited to an organization before this happens.
-If Import Users is used while there are pending users that have never been in any Amplitude organization, the SCIM API will place placeholder values for their first and last names (NO_GIVEN_NAME and NO_FAMILY_NAME, respectively).
+Users are only asked to provide their first and last names upon first sign-up in Amplitude, though they may be invited to an organization before this happens.
+If Import Users is used while there are pending users that have never been in any Amplitude organization, the SCIM API will place placeholder values for their first and last names (

-There can be issues when authenticating an Identity Provider's Application with Amplitude's SCIM API.
-For example, such errors can occur when testing the SCIM connection within Okta.
-When such errors happen, try this troubleshooting procedure:
+Additionally, there can sometimes be issues when authenticating an identity provider's application with Amplitude's SCIM API.
+For example, this can happen when testing the SCIM connection within Okta.
+In these instances, try this procedure:

-- Copy the new key value and retest the configuration (see our technical guide if you wish to construct your own requests outside of a provider's integration)
+- Copy the new key value and retest the configuration (see our technical guide if you'd like to construct your own requests outside of a provider's integration)

-For a technical guide and spec for interfacing with the SCIM API, see our SCIM API guide in our developer docs.
-This is useful for developers testing the SCIM API, developing scripts that call the Amplitude SCIM API, or constructing one-off requests.
+For a technical guide and spec for interfacing with the SCIM API, see the SCIM API guide in our developer docs.
+It's useful for developers testing the SCIM API, developing scripts that call the Amplitude SCIM API, or constructing one-off requests.